Samirnunes/ml-algorithms-from-scratch/k_nearest_neighbors/README.md

 ## Results

 For results, we will be comparing the output of the implemented algorithm and that from the `scikit-learn` library.
-The file `test.ipynb`, in the folder `src`, contains the predictions for both regressor and classifier, in their respectives datasets.
+The file `test.ipynb`, in the `src` folder, contains the predictions for both regressor and classifier, in their respectives datasets.

 - Classification (Churn Prediction)